 World Board members are assigned to workgroups or committees by the Executive Committee and confirmed by the Board.
-The number and experience of non-Board members chosen by the Board depends upon the projects assigned and prioritized by the WSC.
+The number and experience of non-Board members chosen by the Board from the World Pool depends upon the projects assigned and prioritized by the WSC.